Mato Franković: Political career

 Franković is an active member of the ruling Croatian Democratic Union (HDZ) and has been chairman of party's branch in Dubrovnik since 2014.

 Franković served as a member of Dubrovnik-Neretva County in three terms, and as president of the Dubrovnik City Council from 2015 until January 2017.

 In the 2016 Croatian parliamentary election, Franković was elected as a member of the Croatian Parliament and until 9 June 2017, when he took the mayor role, served as member of the parliament's Committee on Local and Regional Self-Government, the Committee on Tourism and the Committee on Inter-Parliamentary Cooperation.

 In the 2017 local elections, Franković was elected Mayor of Dubrovnik.
 He was reelected as mayor in the 2021 local elections.

 In the 2020 Croatian parliamentary election, Franković was reelected to the Croatian Parliament and became member of the parliament's Committee on Tourism and the Committee on Inter-Parliamentary Cooperation.

+Controversies

+In July 2024 Franković faced criticism for his use of a fascist greeting Za dom spremni during the opening ceremony of a memorial park in Cista Velika in Cista Provo municipality.
+The event honoured fallen Croatian Defence Forces soldier Mate Vučko Čigra and was attended by Deputy Prime Minister Tomo Medved and other officials.
+Franković's use of the phrase, historically associated with the Ustashe regime and later adopted by the Croatian Defense Forces in 1991, sparked a public debate.
+Franković subsequently explaining that the greeting deserves condemnation when associated to the quisling Ustaše regime but asserted his belief that the phrase symbolized legitimate resistance in the 1990s.